Last Updated on May 16, 2023 by Matt

 At this point, there are almost no electric scooters for kids with lights that I would recommend.
 The only exceptions here might be the Razor E100 Glow or the Razor Power Core E90 Glow.

 The main problem here is that most of the good scooters for kids have no lights at all, and the scooters for kids with lights are really not good scooters in general.
-The scooters above come from Razor, which is the best brand for scooters for kids, and they are the only two models that have lighting, but keep in mind that the lights are just LED strips on the decks of the scooters, and also the scooter models are mean for smaller and younger kids ages 8-11.
+The scooters above come from Razor, which is the best brand of scooters for kids, and they are the only two models that have lighting.

 My best recommendation would be to get a Razor scooter for the child depending on the age, and then buy aftermarket lights additionally.
 Choose some of the following Razor scooters based on the age: